Hamdan bin Mohammed Al Maktoum: Equestrian

+In 2009, he was banned for 10 months from competition after it was found one of his horses was competing while on a steroid.
+In 2013, evidence shared from The Daily Telegraph showed Sheikh Hamdan was riding a horse under a false name during the 2012 World Championships at Euston Park.

-Personal interests
+Personal life and interests

-The Crown Prince's Instagram account has more than 15 million followers, as of November 2022.
-He posts pictures that showcase his hobbies, which include animals, poetry, sports, photography and adventures.
+The Crown Prince's Instagram account has more than 17 million followers, as of April 2025.
+He posts pictures that showcase his hobbies, which include animals, poetry, sports, photography, and adventures.

-Hamdan Al Maktoum is a licensed equestrian, sky diver and scuba diver.
+Hamdan Al Maktoum is an equestrian, skydiver and scuba diver.
 He dives in Fujairah.
 He is known for his romantic and patriotic poems in Arabic.
 He publishes his poems under the pen name of Fazza (فزاع).
-He rides for Godolphin Stables and has attended the Royal Ascot.